MintLabsDev/feed-protocol/README.md

 ## How to Use

 1. Use program id to set FPRNG.
-Devnet, Testnet and Mainnet Beta addresses are the same as below
+Devnet, Testnet, Mainnet Beta and [Mainnet](https://solscan.io/account/9uSwASSU59XvUS8d1UeU8EwrEzMGFdXZvQ4JSEAfcS7k) addresses are the same as below
 ```
 9uSwASSU59XvUS8d1UeU8EwrEzMGFdXZvQ4JSEAfcS7k
 ```